yashasudupa/multiscale-signal-analysis/README.md

 ## Conclusion

-The project successfully establishes a framework for image processing and object detection using the Raspberry Pi 5 and FFmpeg.
+The project successfully establishes a framework for image processing and object detection of night vision images using the Raspberry Pi 5 and FFmpeg.
 Future enhancements will focus on optimizing performance and increasing the efficiency of the pipeline through advanced programming techniques.